Stop the Spread

 - Contact your healthcare provider if you think you might have COVID-19.

-Remember, your mask protects me.
-My mask protects you.
+Your mask protects you.
+And it protects me.
 Masks help keep us from sharing illnesses.
 COVID-19 spreads through the natural moisture (respiratory droplets) we breathe out when we talk, cough, or sneeze.

 You don’t have to wear a mask if you have a disability, medical, or mental health condition that does not allow you to do so.
 Children 2 years-old (or younger) don’t have to wear a mask.